-It is a portable operating system that is designed for both efficient multi-tasking and multi-user functions.
+Answer: It is a portable operating system that is designed for both efficient multi-tasking and multi-user functions.
 Its portability allows it to run on different hardware platforms.
-It was written in C and lets the user do processing and control under a shell.
+It was written in C and lets the user do processing and control under a shell. (oracle unix interview questions)

-A command line includes wild-card characters such as ‘*’ or ‘?’.
-They are substituted by the shell with an organised list of files whose pattern matches the input command.
+Answer: A command-line includes wild-card characters such as ‘*’ or ‘?’.
+They are substituted by the shell with an organized list of files whose pattern matches the input command.
 Wild-card fonts set up a list of files for processing instead of having it stipulated one at a time.

 3. What are the main features of UNIX?